Content from What is a reprex and why is it useful?

 Objectives

-- Use the reprex package to support making reproducible examples.
+- Use the reprex package to test whether an example is reproducible.

 - Use the reprex package to format reprexes for posting online.

-- Understand the benefits and drawbacks of different places to get help.
+- Understand the benefits and drawbacks of different help forums.

 - Have a road map to follow when posting a question to make sure it’s a good question.